Mars In Taurus Is Begging You To Have A Slow Summer

 Advertisement

-A quick heads up from Murphy: The last time Mars entered Taurus was 6th January 2021 (yeah, that 6th January).
+A quick heads up from Murphy: The last time Mars entered Taurus was 6th January 2021.
 "The day Mars switches signs, we can often see turbulence, anger or even unnecessary violence," she warns.
 While it's highly unlikely that similar events will unfold (Mars changes signs around every two months), Murphy says that, "Mars in Taurus can definitely bring on stubborn anger that builds from the frustration that brews under headstrong Mars in Aries, so we might want to be on watch for that."

 On a personal level, Montúfar says that we will experience an "insatiable need to break free from whichever is currently making us feel stuck or preventing us from expressing ourselves and running wild and free."
 Be wary of acting on impulses during this time, though.
 Our actions might not exactly go as planned, so Montúfar advises us to calm ourselves a bit and go with the flow.